 Tai Chi Vs Yoga for Back Pain

 You can see from the last two studies that there is a lot of comparison going on between tai chi vs yoga for back pain treatment.
 These are the two most tried non-invasive and non-drug related treatments for back pain.
+For certain types of back pain people have also reported getting relief from Pilates but it is more strenuous.
 Most of the research lands in the middle saying that they are both effective.
 However, there is fault in this analysis because it is treating all back pain as a single thing.

 My specific back injury was of the type that holding postures, even laying down was painful.
 So while tai chi was the perfect solution for me, yoga would have killed me.
 Conversely, many sufferers of back pain go completely weak with movement.
 Yoga might be a better option for them.
 Know that the research suggests that tai chi and yoga can be as good as other common treatments.
 Moreover, they enhance all other treatments including drug therapy.
 So if you are choosing between tai chi vs yoga for back pain, know that yoga uses static postures and tai chi is movement based.
 Understand what type of injury you have sustained so you can correctly choose between the two.
 Don’t get me wrong, when I was at my lowest point all interventions hurt (stretching, PT, tai chi…) but the ones for me gave me some relief or I got a tiny bit better (movement) and the others (stretching) made me worse.
 This will be specific to YOU.
 The best thing to do is just try both out!